enginebai/Algorithms/topics/dynamic-programming.md

 | Dynamic Programming | Graph   |
 | Greedy              | Subgraph|

 Recursive function call represents a vertex in a graph, and a directed edge from `A` to `B` if `B` calls `A`.
-And the graph of recursive calls must be acyclic. (otherwise it never terminates) --> Function call sequence is the topological order on the graph.
-And DP if subproblem dependencies **overlap** in the graph.
+And the graph of recursive calls must be acyclic. (otherwise it never terminates) That is, function call sequence is the topological order on the graph, and the subproblem dependencies **overlap** in the graph.

 To solve a problem using DP, we follow the *recursive algorithm design paradigm*: `SRT BOT`
 * **S**ubprobem definition: